shoelim/shoelim.github.io/DynamicAI/dynamicAI.md

 <br>

 ## Contact
-Email: soon DOT hoe DOT lim AT su DOT se
+We are happy to hear from you!
+For any enquiries and comments, please contact me via soon DOT hoe DOT lim AT su DOT se.